Lumi-supercomputer/LUMI-training-materials/docs/2day-20240502/09_Containers.md

     They also re-install lots of libraries that may already be on the system in a different version.
     The isolation offered by a container environment may be a good idea to ensure that all software picks up the right versions.

+*   An example of software that is usually very hard to install is a GUI application, as they tend to have tons of dependencies and recompiling can be tricky.
+Yet rather often the binary packages that you can download cannot be installed wherever you want, so a container can come to the rescue.

 *   Another example where containers have proven to be useful on LUMI is to experiment with newer versions of ROCm than we can offer on the system.